Crazy (Seal song): Background and composition

 The song's signature is a keyboard mantra that continually swells and swirls, driven by bass-heavy beats and wah-wah pedal guitars played by Simply Red guitarist Kenji Suzuki.
-Its floating, ambient stylings established a sound years before The Politics of Dancing by Paul Van Dyk or William Orbit's work with Madonna and All Saints.
+Its floating, ambient stylings established a sound years before The Politics of Dancing by Paul van Dyk or William Orbit's work with Madonna and All Saints.
 Orbit produced a remix of the track for the single release.
 Seal's vocals are deeply melodic and soulful, at times with a characteristic rasp, while at others soaring high above the backing track.
 In an interview with Q, Seal told:

-I had no doubt about 'Crazy'.
-I always thought it was a potential No. 1—even though it never was!
-It's the first song I wrote on the guitar, and the first song where I said everything I wanted to say in a concise way.
-Before that my songs had been too long.
-But as soon as I wrote the hook, I knew it was a potential hit.

 Release and commercial performance

-In the United Kingdom the song was released as the first single from the album Seal in November 1990 (see 1990 in music) and peaked at number two on the UK Singles Chart in January 1991 and is Seal's biggest solo hit there.
-The single sold over 200,000 copies, thus earning a BPI Silver certification.
+In the United Kingdom, the song was released as the first single from the album Seal in November 1990.
+The song peaked at number two on the UK Singles Chart in January 1991; it is Seal's biggest solo hit in the country.
+The single sold over 200,000 copies, thus earning a BPI silver certification.
 It won Seal a number of awards including the 1992 Ivor Novello award for songwriting.

-The single was released in the United States in 1991, debuting at number eighty-three on the Billboard Hot 100 in mid-June; it peaked at number seven in late August and remained on the chart for nineteen weeks, until October.
-It reached the top five on the Modern Rock Tracks chart and the top twenty on the Hot Dance Music/Maxi-Singles Sales chart.
-It was the most commercially successful single from Seal and was Seal's biggest hit in the US until "Kiss from a Rose", which reached number 1 in 1995.
-In August 2003 an acoustic version of "Crazy" charted at number four on Billboards Hot Digital Tracks chart.
+The single was released in the United States in 1991, debuting at number 83 on the Billboard Hot 100 in mid-June; it peaked at number seven in late August and remained on the chart for 19 weeks.
+It reached the top five on the Modern Rock Tracks chart and the top twenty on the 12-inch Singles Sales chart.
+It was the most commercially successful single from Seal and was Seal's biggest hit in the US until "Kiss from a Rose", which reached number one in 1995.
+In August 2003, an acoustic version of "Crazy" charted at number four on Billboards Hot Digital Tracks chart.